A Study of Enabling Factors for Rapid Fielding

 Stephany Bellomo, Robert Nord, Ipek Ozkaya

-This paper will be published by IEEE for the 35th International Conference on Software Engineering (ICSE 2013).
+This paper was published by IEEE in the proceedings for the 35th International Conference on Software Engineering (ICSE 2013).